YuxinYin0906/p8105_final_project/p8105_final_project.md

 Given the original dataset `flights` we will employ is a huge dataset with 336,776 entries, one of the biggest coding challenges we will encounter is how to, without bias, get the dataset down to a size that is suitable for use but still representative.
+In addition, since we would join two datasets that share similar variables, we might have to deal with the many-to-many relationship when joining the datasets.

 ## Planned timeline